2021 Auckland supermarket stabbing

-On 3 September 2021 at 14:40 NZST, eight people were injured in a mass stabbing at the LynnMall supermarket in New Lynn, Auckland, New Zealand.
+On 3 September 2021 at 14:40 NZST, eight people were injured in a mass stabbing at a Countdown supermarket at LynnMall in New Lynn, Auckland, New Zealand.
 The attacker, Ahamed Samsudeen, was being followed by police officers, who intervened during the attack, shooting and killing him after he charged at them.
 He was pronounced dead at the scene.

 The incident was treated as terrorism and was "ISIS-inspired" according to Prime Minister Jacinda Ardern.
 It was the second stabbing in less than four months to occur at a Countdown supermarket, the first being in Dunedin, and the first terrorist attack in New Zealand since the Christchurch mosque shootings in 2019.

 Background

 At the time of the incident, the Auckland region was under strict alert level 4 lockdown due to an outbreak of the COVID-19 Delta variant in the city on 17 August 2021.
 Supermarkets were one of the few businesses allowed to open at this alert level.
 In addition, supermarkets were limiting the number of people in the store at one time to ensure social distancing.

 Terrorism in New Zealand has been relatively uncommon.
 The last incident, the Christchurch mosque shootings, was carried out in March 2019, where two mosques were attacked during Friday prayers.
 A subsequent royal commission found that New Zealand's terrorism legislation was inadequate, and Parliament was already debating amendments to the legislation.